AdroitAnandAI/GBDT-and-Random-Forest-Classifier/README.md

 ## Data Source ##

-The preprocessing step has produced final.sqlite file after doing the data preparation & cleaning.
+The **preprocessing step has produced final.sqlite file after doing the data preparation & cleaning**.
 The review text is now devoid of punctuations, HTML markups and stop words.

 ## Objective ##

-To find number of trees of Random Forest Classifier using GridSearchCV or iterated cross validation on standardized feature vectors obtained from BoW, tf-idf, W2V and tf-idf weighted W2V featurizations.
+**To find number of trees of Random Forest Classifier using GridSearchCV or iterated cross validation** on standardized feature vectors obtained from BoW, tf-idf, W2V and tf-idf weighted W2V featurizations.

-Use Gradient Boosted Decision Trees alongsize RF for comparison.
-GridSearchCV is to be done in order to tune 3 hyperparameters: # of trees, depth of the tree as well as learning rate.
+**Use Gradient Boosted Decision Trees alongsize RF for comparison.
+GridSearchCV is to be done in order to tune 3 hyperparameters: # of trees, depth of the tree as well as learning rate**.

 Find Precision, Recall, F1 Score, Confusion Matrix, Accuracy of the optimal model obstained with GridSearch or Cross Validation, on vectorized input data, for BoW, tf-idf, W2V and tf-idf weighted W2V featurizations.
 TPR, TNR, FPR and FNR is calculated for all.

 ## At a glance ##

-Tail end data is taken after sorting the data, to conserve the timing info & time Series based cross validation is done, as it is time series data.
-The optimal number of trees for Random Forest Classifier is found using GridSearchCV (wrote code for cross validation also), by searching for # of trees between 9 - 135, with step size 9.
+Tail end data is taken after sorting the data, to conserve the timing info & time Series based cross validation is done, as it is time series data. **The optimal number of trees for Random Forest Classifier is found using GridSearchCV (wrote code for cross validation also), by searching for # of trees between 9 - 135, with step size 9**.

 GBDT is also done along with RF.
-The optimal parameters for GBDT is found using GridSearchCV.
-Parameter tuning of 3 hyperparameters is done: # of trees between 20-81 (with step size 10), max_depth between 5-16 (with step size 2) & learning_rate between 0.05 - 0.2 (with step size 0.05).
+The **optimal parameters for GBDT is found using GridSearchCV.
+Parameter tuning of 3 hyperparameters is done**: # of trees between 20-81 (with step size 10), max_depth between 5-16 (with step size 2) & learning_rate between 0.05 - 0.2 (with step size 0.05).

 The Precision, Recall, F1 Score, Confusion Matrix, Accuracy metrics are found out for all 4 featurizations.